newatoms/beta/_private/customers/de-nederlandse-school/pitches/service-design-in-movies.md

 Writing an article where we use fictional services in classic blockbuster movies to explain what service design is, how it influences the experience of the fictional end users and try to understand the reason behind the way the service is designed.

 ## For example

-We could write about the service design inside the space ship Aximo in the pixar movie Wall-e, where it is so tailored towards the comfort of the end users, that it eventualy has a negative effect. <iframe width="100%" src="https://www.youtube.com/embed/_xToQ4cIHkk" frameborder="0" allowfullscreen></iframe>
+We could write about how the [service design inside the space ship Aximo](https://www.youtube.com/watch?v=_xToQ4cIHkk) in the pixar movie Wall-e, where everything is tailored towards the comfort of the end users that it eveantually has a negative effect.

 ## We think this is a effective method to achieve the goal because